Boherbue: Transport and economy

 Boherbue lies on the R577 road, linking Tralee and Mallow.
 The nearest airport is Kerry Airport (37 km away).

 The closest rail link to Boherbue is Millstreet (12 km) and Banteer (15 km) train stations, Mallow train station (32 km away) is popular in the area because of the frequent Cork-Dublin services from there.

 Employers in the area include Ingredients Solutions (a cheese factory).

 Education

 Boherbue Educare (a pre-school and creche) is located in the townland of Gneeves.

 At primary level, local children are educated at Boherbue National School which is on the Knocknagree road (L1108).
-The local second-level school is Boherbue Comprehensive School which lies to the east of the village and has approximately 45 teachers and 360 pupils.
+The local second-level school is Boherbue Comprehensive School which lies to the east of the village.

 Religion

 The original parish church was situated evidently where Kilmeen graveyard is today.
 The present parish church is situated in the east end of the village.
 It is a modern building, erected in 1969 by local contractor Christy Feehan and blessed and opened by the then Bishop of Kerry, Dr Moynihan, on 29 April 1969.